 Implants can also make it more difficult for a mammogram to detect the presence of cancer.
 However, as screening technology becomes more advanced, the issue of implants preventing the detection of cancer becomes less of an issue.

 Currently, if you have breast implants, the American College of Radiology, the American Cancer Society, the American Society of Breast Imaging, and the American Society of Plastic and Reconstructive Surgeons recommend that you receive your breast examinations at a facility accredited by the American College of Radiology.
 Because they are capable of multiple, special views of the breasts, these facilities will be more equipped to make a proper evaluation than screening clinics, which often only screen using two basic views of the breast.

-Contact your doctor immediately should any of the following occur:
+Contact your healthcare provider immediately if you’re experiencing any of the following symptoms:

-In most cases, breast augmentation is elective cosmetic surgery and therefore insurance carriers will not cover the procedure or any necessary follow-up visits.
-It is possible that your premiums for future insurance coverage may increase.
+In most cases, breast augmentation is considered elective cosmetic surgery and therefore insurance carriers will not cover the procedure or any necessary follow-up visits.
+Your premiums for future insurance coverage may increase.
 Additionally, insurance might not cover the procedure should you want your implants removed in the future.
-Therefore it is important to receive your doctor's charges in writing.
+Therefore, it’s important to receive your doctor's charges in writing.

 However, if you are having implants put in as part of reconstructive surgery, your insurance carrier may provide coverage.
-It's very important that you find out well in advance what type of coverage your carrier may provide.
+It's very important that you find out well in advance of your surgery what type of coverage your carrier may provide.

 Yes, a plastic surgeon can remove your implants through breast implant removal surgery.
 Since breast implants aren’t guaranteed to last a lifetime, many people who’ve had breast implant surgery will need another breast implant procedure in the future.
 These procedures include: